ethanruhe/high-performance-r/Tutorial.md

 # Performance
 ## Introduction
 ### Overview
 R is designed to facilitate easy statistical analysis.
 Unfortunately, facilitating statistical analysis often comes at the expense of fast processing.
-Relative to many generalized programming languages, R is not very fast at computation.
+Relative to many "lower-level," generalized programming languages, R is not very fast at computation.
 This is both because priority is typically put on ease of implementation and because a lot of R code is just not written with speed in mind.
 Much of the R code you'll encounter is written by practicing data analysts (e.g., statisticians, economists, etc.) and not software engineers.
 Because of this, it is optimized for stable statistics.
 This means that there is frequently room for significant speed improvement.

 In this section, we'll try to start building an intuition for why certain things in R are slow, and how you can write more efficient code.